frenchfrog42/frenchfrog42.github.io/index.md

 title: test
 ---

 Baguette is a Lisp->Script compiler.
-It tries to generate efficient code, and avoid boilerplate, at all cost.
+It tries to generate efficient code, and avoid "boilerplate code", at all cost.

 # Similar to sCrypt